AshtinJW-Dev/php-jnr-candidate-test-complete/README.md

 --There's an extra closing parenthesis after $productId in the if condition.
 --Inside the loop, $productDetails is overwritten with each iteration.
 We should append the product details to an array instead.

-Challenges faced: I had some challenges initially finding the errors but after some testing and playing aroudn with the code, they became more apparent.
+Challenges faced: I had some challenges initially finding the errors but after some testing and playing around with the code, they became more apparent.

 ### Task 2: Class Refactor Task